Opinion | Scared that Trump can come back to beat Biden? Good.

 The other task for the Biden campaign nationwide is to relentlessly hammer home how badly Trump has bungled the nation’s response to covid-19.
 The Trump campaign is clearly aware that if the campaign is fundamentally about the pandemic, Trump loses.
 The president wants voters to focus on social justice protests, on his call for a full season of college football, on his incoherent ramblings about water pressure in his shower — anything except his utter failure to protect the nation’s health.

 Trump may want to pretend that the pandemic is over, but every voter knows otherwise.
-Parents have to decide whether to send their children back to school, small businesses are decimated, travel plans have had to be put on hold and infection rates remain disturbingly high.
+Parents have to decide whether to send their children back to school, small businesses are decimated, travel plans have had to be put on hold, and infection rates remain disturbingly high.
 Other wealthy countries are getting back to normal.
 The United States could be, too, if Trump had listened to Biden’s warnings and followed his covid-19 plan.

 Expect the race to tighten.
 But Biden and the Democrats — with enthusiasm, hard work and a bit of healthy paranoia — can capitalize on a big advantage: Objective reality is on their side.